Generative AI vs Statistical AI in recruiting

 Why this matters

 Vendors pitch "AI-powered recruiting tools" without specifying which kind.
-This matters.
+It matters.
 Generative and statistical AI are different technologies with different failure modes.

 The confusion: assuming "AI" means one thing.